duyquang91/JsonUI/README.md

     {
       "answerPicker": {
         "style": "singleChoice",
-        "items": ["This is an answer A", "This is an answer B", "This is an answer C"], "itemCorrect": [1],
-        "titleCorrect": "Congratulations!
-Your answer is correct!",
+        "items": ["Very good", "Not really useful"],
+        "itemCorrect": [0],
+        "titleCorrect": "Thanks for your feedback!",
         "titleWrong": "Opps!
-Please try again!",
-        "doneButtonTitle": "Done"
+So sorry to hear that!", "doneButtonTitle": "Done"
       }
     }